-Azithromycin may provide benefit for treatment of respiratory disorderMarch 26th, 2013 in Diseases, Conditions, Syndromes /
+Azithromycin may provide benefit for treatment of respiratory disorderMarch 26, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Among patients with the lung disorder non-cystic fibrosis bronchiectasis, treatment with the antibiotic azithromycin resulted in improvement in symptoms but also increased the risk of antibiotic resistance, according to a study appearing in the March 27 issue of JAMA.